-Morris uses the FlexiSchools system, an on-line ordering system operating in over 20 schools throughout Australia.
-It is a simple on-line ordering system allowing you to order each day or, if you choose, for up to the whole week.
+Morris uses the FlexiSchools system, an online ordering system operating in over 1,400 schools throughout Australia.
+It is a simple online ordering system allowing you to order each day or, if you choose, for up to the whole week.
 Families register themselves on the FlexiSchools website.
 The registration process only takes a few minutes and parents can begin placing orders immediately.

-To begin the registration process, go to https://www.flexischools.com.au.
+To begin the registration process, go to www.flexischools.com.au.
 You will be asked for an email address and soon after full instructions will be sent to that email address to guide you through the short registration process.
 The website contains the menus for the Argyle Street Campus Canteen and your on-line order is sent to the Canteen staff each morning for preparation and collection at lunch time.
-Orders can be placed on-line any time up to 9.30am on the day required.
+Orders can be placed on-line any time up to 9.00am on the day required.

 If there are any problems, the FlexiSchools customer service team is always ready to help.
 Email help@flexischools.com.au or phone 1300 361 769, 6.30am to 5.00pm, Monday to Friday.
-Payment can be made using a Visa or Mastercard, EFT or Visa PayClick.
-Flexischools uses Westpac Quickstream for secure on-line transactions.